Offered by the Department of Earth and Atmospheric Sciences

 The courses a student selects in a category will vary depending on the student’s background.
 No courses may be required in some categories, and the categories can be adjusted to the student’s interest and needs.
 Alternatives to numerical modeling in the Geohydrology option could be economics or biochemistry, for example.
 To count toward the 30 credit degree requirement, courses must be at a graduate or advanced undergraduate level.

 At least 10 of the 30 credits in the program must involve engineering design.
 Much of this requirement is normally met through a design project, which can account for over one-third of the program (12 of 30 credits) and must constitute at least 3 credits.
 The design project must involve a significant geoscience or technology component and lead to concrete conclusions or recommendations of an engineering nature.
-The project topic can be drawn from a student’s nonacademic work experience which is then carried out or further developed with advice from a Cornell faculty member with expertise in the project area selected by the student.
+The project topic can be drawn from a student’s nonacademic work experience which is then carried out or further developed with advice from a Cornell faculty member with expertise in the project area.
 A design project in Geohydrology would normally involve groundwater flow and mass transport.
-A design project in Environmental Geophysics might involve implementation of a field survey using seismological, geoelectrical, or ground-penetrating radar methods to map subsurface stratigraphic or structural features that control groundwater flow or contamination at a site.
+A design project in Applied and Environmental Geophysics might involve implementation of a field survey using seismological, geoelectrical, or ground-penetrating radar methods to map subsurface stratigraphic or structural features that control groundwater flow or contamination at a site.
 A design project in Ocean Science and Technology might involve aspects in the design, implementation, or operation of ocean observing systems.
+A design project in Atmospheric Science could be an improved methodology for forecasting weather.
 Projects are presented both in written form and orally in a design seminar at the end of the year.

 Additional Contact Information

-- For more information about the M.Eng. options in Geohydrology and Environmental Geophysics, please contact Professor Lawrence Cathles, 2134 Snee Hall, email@example.com
+- For more information about the M.Eng. options in Geohydrology, Remote Sensing, Hazards, and Applied and Environmental Geophysics, and Atmospheric Science, please contact Professor Rowena Lohman, 4130 Snee Hall

-- For more information about the M.Eng. option in Ocean Science and Technology, please contact Professor Charles Greene, 4120 Snee Hall, firstname.lastname@example.org
+- For more information about the M.Eng. option in Ocean Science and Technology, please contact Professor Charles Greene, 4120 Snee Hall